rancher-sandbox/rancher-desktop/src/go/guestagent/README.md

 ## When Privileged Service is disabled:

-When the Rancher Desktop Privileged Service is not enabled on the host Windows machine via a non admin installation of Rancher Desktop, the guest agent watches the iptables for a newely added rules.
+When the Rancher Desktop Privileged Service is not enabled on the host Windows machine via a non admin installation of Rancher Desktop, the guest agent watches the iptables for newly added rules.

 ### containerd port forwarding (WSL) when no privileged service is enabled